Photo by Vlad Deep.

 12 Essential Nonprofit Trends to Watch in 2022

-The unprecedented changes in the last year have shifted the way we live, work and communicate.
+The unprecedented changes in the last two years have shifted the way we live, work and communicate.
 In a time of limited face-to-face interactions and physical events, digital technology became a saving grace for many nonprofits, ushering in new strategies for membership collaboration, marketing and fundraising.